benwang2/obsidian-f22/Rutgers/2022 Fall/352/Assignments/Problem Set 2/352 Problem Set 2.md

 (c) Suppose a TCP packet enters the machine, destined to TCP port 47468, corresponding to a fresh connection being made by a client through the connect() call.
 Will this client’s connect() succeed?
 Why or why not?
 (2 points)

 ```
-This connect() call will fail because the port is already in use.
+This connect() call will fail because the port is already in use by another socket.
 ```

 (d) Suppose a UDP packet enters the machine, destined to UDP port 8003.
 Can you identify the pid and socket fd, if any, corresponding to the socket where this packet is demuxed to?
 (1 point)